learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 This is a code-along, so follow along with the instructions in each section.
 There are tests to make sure you're coding your solutions correctly.

+## Prefatory Note

+In order to get the tests to pass, you'll need to have Node.js of at least version 6.0.0 on your system.
+If you don't know what that means, head to [Installing Node](#installing-node) below.

 ## The `for` Loop

 Of the loops in JavaScript, the `for` loop is the most common.
 The `for` loop is made up of four statements and has the following structure: